yiphei/yif-AI/encoder_decoder_transformer/README.md

 ## Next steps

 These are some further things to look forward to:
-- experiment with unequal encoder and decoder layers, ideally allowing the model to learn it
+- experiment with unequal encoder and decoder layers, ideally allowing the model to learn the ratio
-- instead of MSE and cosine dissimilarity, some other disaffinity scores should be considered
+- instead of MSE and cosine dissimilarity, consider other disaffinity scores
 - LayerNorm normalization of $E$ before averaging allows the model to learn non-uniform aggregation of $E$.
 It's worth exploring other ways of doing so, like convolution or even plain matmul
 - try bigger models, at least GPT-2 size
 - run training for longer to observe long-term behavior
 - try different datasets
+- try it on non-language tasks
 - dropout is known to improve validation loss, but it was not used here for simplicity, except in the baseline.
 The new architecture should also be tested with dropout
 - absolute positional embeddings are used in the model.
 Positional embedding subtraction should be tested with relative positional embeddings as well, like Rotary Position Embedding